kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `preemption-toleration.scheduling.sigs.k8s.io/minimum-preemptable-priority: "10000"`

+Used on: PriorityClass

-This specifies the minimum priority value that can preempt this [PriorityClass](/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass).
-It defaults to the PriorityClass's priority value + 1 if not set, which means pods that have a higher priority value can preempt it.
+This annotation specifies the minimum priority value that can preempt the [PriorityClass](/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass).
+It defaults to the PriorityClass's priority value +1, means pods that have a higher priority value can preempt it.

 ### preemption-toleration.scheduling.sigs.k8s.io/toleration-seconds

 Example: `preemption-toleration.scheduling.sigs.k8s.io/toleration-seconds: "3600"`

+Used on: PriorityClass

-This specifies how long the [PriorityClass](/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) can tolerate preemption by priorities lower than `MinimumPreemptablePriority`.
-It defaults to zero if not set.
-Zero value means the pod will be preempted immediately. i.e., no toleration at all.
-If it's set to a positive value, the duration will be honored.
-If it's set to a negative value, the pod can be tolerated forever - i.e., pods with priority lower than `MinimumPreemptablePriority` won't be able to preempt it.
-This value affects scheduled pods only (no effect on nominated pods).
+This annotation specifies how long the [PriorityClass](/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) can tolerate preemption by priorities lower than `MinimumPreemptablePriority`.
+It defaults to value 0, means the pod will be preempted immediately that is, no toleration.
+If set to a positive value, the duration will be honored.
+If set to a negative value, the pod can be tolerated forever that is, pods with a priority lower than `MinimumPreemptablePriority` won't be able to preempt.
+This affects scheduled pods only (no effect on nominated pods).

 **The taints listed below are always used on Nodes**